Law School Leadership

 Nell Jessup Newton became Notre Dame Law School’s 10th dean in July 2009.
 She has been a leader in legal education for seventeen years, having served on a number of committees examining legal education issues for the American Bar Association, the Association of American Law Schools, and the Law School Admission Council.
 Presently, she is the chair of the NALP Foundation for Law Career Research and Education.
 She is a prominent scholar of Indian Law and the editor in chief of Cohen’s Handbook of Federal Indian Law, the only treatise on the subject.

 Under her direction, Notre Dame increased the size of the Law School faculty through lateral and entry-level hires and built curricular strengths in business and international law as well as intellectual property.
-The Law School also launched an Intellectual Property and Entrepreneurship Clinic that has been certified by the U.S.P.T.O. for patent and trademark cases and introduced seven new programs of study that allow students to develop an expertise in special areas of law and policy.
+The Law School also launched a Low-Income Taxpayer Clinic, an Intellectual Property and Entrepreneurship Clinic that has been certified by the U.S.P.T.O. for patent and trademark cases, and seven new programs of study that allow students to develop an expertise in special areas of law and policy.

-She oversaw the development of four new interdisciplinary programs that enrich the study of law by incorporating insights from other disciplines, a three-year JD/MBA dual degree, and a Master of Science in Patent Law.
+Dean Newton oversaw the development of a three-year JD/MBA dual degree and four new interdisciplinary programs that enrich the study of law by incorporating insights from other disciplines.
 During her tenure the Law School also expanded its LLM program to include foreign lawyers who wish to study in South Bend as well as in London.

 Internationally, Dean Newton worked with the Law School’s London Law Centre to open the school’s London program to students interested in spending a single semester in the UK as well as to those who are able to participate in full-year and summer programs.
 As part of an expansion of the international curriculum that includes a program of study in global law, the law school has also entered into student exchange programs in partnership with the Peking and Tsinghua University law schools in China, the Pontifical University of Chile, Bocconi University in Italy, Trinity School of Law in Dublin, and the University of Lucerne School of Law in Switzerland.

-During her tenure, the Law School doubled externship offerings and developed a successful Chicago externship program based in the Law School’s facility in the Loop, Notre Dame Law in Chicago.
-The program enables students to live, work, and study in Chicago.
+During her tenure, the Law School doubled externship offerings and developed externship programs based in the Law School’s facilities in Chicago and Washington, D.C.
+The programs enable Notre Dame students to live, work, and study in either Chicago or the nation’s capital.
 On the administrative side, Dean Newton has worked to expand the Career Development Office to help students better plan and achieve their career goals, and worked with the school’s Law Advisory Council to increase the school’s Loan Repayment Assistance Program by more than 500 percent while also increasing student fellowship awards.